Mung Beans Nutrition, Top Benefits, And How to Sprout

 1. Reduce Chronic Disease Risk

-Studies show that mung beans can neutralize free radical damage associated with cancer growth in lungs and stomach cells.
+Studies show that mung beans can neutralize free radical damage in the body.
 If you want to benefit from the antioxidants, it is better to eat the mung bean in its sprouted version.
 The sprouted version contains six times more antioxidants.

 2. Reduce Risk Of Heart Disease